 Two in the room: In keeping with the Safe Congregations Procedures we have agreed to, we require that a minimum of two adults be present in the classroom at all times.
 Please make sure you schedule accordingly.
 We have asked parents to commit to dates they will assist in the classrooms.
 We will do our best to inform you of who will be joining you so you can incorporate them into your plan.
 If you will be unable to teach on a Sunday to which you have committed, it is your responsibility to contact another member of your team to fill in for you.
-If you are unable to meet the two adult requirements, please notify Matt Vasko, Interim DRE, as early as possible.
+If you are unable to meet the two adult requirements, please notify Matt Vasko, Director of Religious Education, as early as possible.

 Communicate: Be in touch with your entire team during the week prior to each class to coordinate who is leading and who is assisting.
 Consider spending a few minutes after class each Sunday to debrief, discuss what worked, what didn’t and why.